sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

 export DOCKER_TLSKEY=${HOME}/.minikube/certs/key.pem
 ```

+We can get these setting values by running `minikube docker-env`.

-We use following command to submit a training job:
+We use the following command to submit a training job:

 ```bash
 elasticdl train \